-With the holidays officially in full swing, let’s chat real quick about corporate gifting etiquette.
+With the holidays just ahead, let’s chat real quick about how to approach corporate gifting this year:

 DON’T: Make your branded logo the focal point.
 The holidays are more about making the recipient feel appreciated – not maximum brand exposure.

 DO: Consider functionality.
 Unless it’s a commemorative holiday item, it’s a great idea to have something that is useful to the recipient.
-This could mean drinkware, for the kitchen, for the work area, for outdoor entertainment, etc.
+This could mean for the road, for the kitchen, for the work area, for outdoor entertainment, etc.

-DO: Utilize an online web page to collect alternate mailing addresses for employee gifting.
+DO: Utilize an online form to collect alternate mailing addresses for employee gifting.
 Meet them where they are.
 If you need help with this, please don’t hesitate to reach out to us for more information.

 DO: Select gift options that give back to those in need.
-No, that doesn’t mean you send a card suggesting donations to “The Human Fund” (any Seinfeld fans out there will understand).
+No, that doesn’t mean you send a card suggesting donations to “The Human Fund” (iykyk).
 There are branded merchandise options that give back for each purchase: e.g clean water for third world countries, providing work to low-income regions, providing support to wounded vets, etc.

-DON’T: Wait until the last minute to plan and order.
+DON’T: Wait until the last minute to plan and/or place an order.
 Timing is everything, from placing your order to recipient delivery.
-Under normal circumstances, production fills up at the beginning of December, but considering it’s 2020…you’ll want to get your orders in ASAP.
+Under normal circumstances, production fills up mid-November, but considering the current labor and materials shortages…you’ll want to get your orders in ASAP.

 All things considered, gifting means more when it comes from the heart.
 Make it authentically personal…and send it to wherever they are sure to receive it.